 [STEP2] – Heavily Oxygenate The Tank

-Oxygenate your tank and use the best water you can get, oxygen is an important factor of healing sick Discus, so better to use an air stones bubbler into your tank.
+Oxygenate your tank and use the best water you can get, oxygen is an important factor in healing sick Discus, so better to use an air stones bubbler in your tank.

 [STEP3] – Remove The Filter’s Carbon

-This is a very important step before applying the medications in the below steps, cause carbon will observe the medication quickly which will result to useless medication in the tank.
+This is a very important step before applying the medications in the below steps, cause carbon will observe the medication quickly which will result in useless medication in the tank.